opentok/opentok-rtc/README.md

 - `opentok` -- Whether the OpenTok API check passed.
 The app uses the OpenTok Node.js SDK, which connects to the OpenTok API server to create OpenTok sessions.

-- `firebase` -- Whether the Firebase check passed.
-The app uses Firebase to store embed data.

 - `googleAuth` -- Whether the Google Authentication check passed.
 This check is only run if the app uses Google Authentication for making outbound SIP calls.
 (See [Google Authentication for Phone dial-out](#google-authentication-for-phone-dial-out).)